SEthanMilne/FanficReadeR/README.md

 # GetComments("https://archiveofourown.org/works/XXXXX/chapters/XXXXX") ## Chapter Link
 ```

+### Advanced Call Examples
-A more complex use case of these functions might be scraping all comments received by an author, using both the AuthorInfo data AND comments data:
+A more complex use case of these functions might be scraping all comments received by an author, using both the AuthorInfo data AND comments data.
+I've done this myself on a set of users (to make sure this package worked at all), and an anonymized version of that code can be found below:

 ```r
 works <- GetAuthorWorks("SEthanMilne") ## Get a df of all works